 - Preheat your oven to 325 degrees.

 - Combine the flour, baking powder, and salt and sit it to the side.
-Then, using a hand or stand mixer, beat the butter and sugar together on medium speed until light, and fluffy (approximately 5 minutes).
+Then, using a hand or stand mixer, mix the butter and sugar together on medium speed until light, and fluffy (approximately 5 minutes).

-- Add the vanilla and almond extracts.
+- Add the flavorings/extracts.

 - Spray a 12-cup bundt pan with baking spray.
 Pour the batter into the pan and smooth the top of the batter.